 We actually checked out the economical Hostal A Madrileña (+34 988 42 10 30), the first big hotel you see as you enter town, but it was full.
 Most likely because it is directly across from the train station.
 The hostal has no website, so you will have to call and make a reservation, if you want to stay there.

-On the main road, just after the turn for the albergue is the Hostal Restaurante Oscar (+34 988 421 014), with 14 rooms.
+Next along the main road is the Hostal Restaurante Oscar (+34 988 421 014), with 14 rooms, at the juncture where the Camino turns to the right in the center of town.
 It has no website, so you must call or drop by.

 As usual we were starving when we entered town, and by the time we cleaned up and washed our clothes, siesta was in full swing.
 We went from bar to bar, trying to find a place who's kitchen would feed us, around 5-6 o'clock in the afternoon.
 Miguel, our Spanish compadre and self-appointed guide, did his best to help us.

-Finally, we came to the Café Bar Nicoya, just beyond the turn to the albergue on the main road, that made us delicious and giant hamburgers, when none of the other kitchens were open.
+Finally, we came to the Café Bar Nicoya, right by the albergue, that made us delicious and giant hamburgers, when none of the other kitchens were open.
 We made their efforts worthwhile, with the five of us drinking lots and eating to our hearts content.

 My knee actually held up well for the day, never giving me much more than a slight complaining twinge, and then only infrequently.
 I was not worried about it at the end of the day.